What You Need to Know About the FAMILY Act

 The money would be paid every month beginning on the first of the month as long as the employee had filled out an application within the previous 90 days, was insured for disability insurance benefits under the Social Security Act and had been employed for one year.

-According to the bill introduced this year by Gillibrand, "in more than two-thirds of families with children, all adults in the household work."
+According to the 2019 bill introduced by Gillibrand, "in more than two-thirds of families with children, all adults in the household work."
 Some 43.5 million people in the U.S. provide unpaid care to family members.
 Six of every 10 of those caregivers work, and more than half of them work full-time.

 "An estimated 36,000,000 working-age adults live with a family member who has a disability," the proposed legislation states.
 "Without paid family and medical leave, many workers are unable to take time away from work to care for newborn children, parents, and relatives with serious health conditions, or themselves."